rtulke/flocate/README.md

   variables in addition to the classic pruning knobs.
 - Refer to the installed man pages for the canonical CLI reference:
   `flocate(1)`, `updatedb(8)`, `flocate-build(8)`, and `flocate-showdiff(1)`.

-## Contributing

-See `AGENTS.md` for repository guidelines and `FORENSICS_PROGRESS.md` /
-`FORENSICS_HISTORY.md` for the long-term roadmap.
-Patches and issue reports are very welcome!